ruby-hammer/ruby-hammer/_posts/2011-5-11-HammerBuilder-introduction.markdown

 </html>
 {% endhighlight %}

+But builder does not force its scope, tags can be rendered from outside if needed.

+{% highlight ruby %}
+b = HammerBuilder::Formated.get
+b.xhtml5!
+b.html do
+  b.head { b.title 'my_page' }
+  b.body do
+    b.div :id => 'content' do
+      b.p "my page's content", :class => 'centered' end end end b.to_xhtml! # => same as example above
+{% endhighlight %}

-But builder has internal class representation of each tag same as `Wee::Brush`.
+Builder has internal class representation of each tag same as `Wee::Brush`.
 When `#div` is called its instance is returned, following calls are possible.

 {% highlight ruby %}
 div.rclass # HammerBuilder::Formated::Div